So, you are in small business and you are exhausted.

 The successful business owners are happy to work hard at finding a way to achieve the goal.
 To them it is all about the journey, what they learn about themselves and the people around them is as important to them as achieving the goal.

 Everyone can learn the art of setting and achieving goals.
-A good place to start is to follow these four simple steps;
+A good place to start is to follow these three simple steps;

 - Evaluate your starting point; is the current point okay or would you prefer to be somewhere else?